 The UT Student Counseling Center (SCC), a department within the Division of Student Life, is the university’s primary facility for personal counseling, psychotherapy, and community intervention.
 It provides direct service to students and to spouses or partners of students in conjoint therapy.
-Services are free of charge except for a select group of assessment services.

 The Center is a very pleasant place to work.
 Staff relations are friendly and informal.
 This informality is balanced by an atmosphere of serious professional concern for clients, for programs, and for trainees.